AlessandroBarbiero/P-Hug/App/README.md

 Before turning on the robot:

-- Open the application,Activate your hotspot/wifi and NFC in your mobile phone
+- Open the application, activate your hotspot/wifi and NFC in your mobile phone

 - Add SSID of the network in the first text field and the password in the second textfield (username and password have to be maximum 15 characters lenght each)